GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 using RootName.Core.States;
 using RootName.Runtime.States.ApplicationStates; // We can also reference other State Machines.

-// The namespace of the any scripts for a StateMachine should always match its file/folder location. namespace RootName.Runtime.States.ExampleStates
+// The namespace of the any scripts for a State Machine should always match its file/folder location. namespace RootName.Runtime.States.ExampleStates
 {
     // In general when writing the class definition for a State Machine: